-GOP tax bill vote in House, Senate on Tuesday
+House passes GOP tax bill, goes to vote in Senate

 But in the end, no bad analysis, no bad poll, no bad headline has dissuaded Republicans from moving forward on this bill.
 Nothing at this point is going to change that.

-The House is expected to vote sometime in the early afternoon Tuesday -- the quicker the better in the Senate's view, where GOP leaders would also like to not just get it done, but get it done before it's very late at night.

 The Senate is also expected to vote Tuesday after the House.
-The chamber will take the bill up as soon as it can (there's some time that needs to pass as the House officially sends it over to the Senate), then there are 10 hours of debate on the bill.
+The chamber has taken the bill up and is in its 10 hours scheduled for debate on the bill.
 That said, Republicans can yield back their time if they want to quicken the process.

 Senate Majority Leader Mitch McConnell, on the Senate floor, made the announcement that the Senate plans on voting Tuesday on the tax bill.